My Linux preferences

 For the distro, Artix is the only distro I can say I would use, even though most of the time Linux distros don't matter that much to me.
 That said, aside from the ones I've already written below, there are those that caught my attention the wrong way, which I listed directly below.

-Linux Mint (the distrohop fail arc)
+Linux Mint (and the distrohop fail arc)

 At first (with the Dell 5485 still in my hold), I went for Linux Mint (with Cinnamon DE), as my first dive to Linux.
 And stuff mostly worked there... except for the touchscreen.
 Sure, touch input is recognized, but at that time, the cursor didn't disappear (I dunno, Cinnamon issues at that time?).
 And so begins my misguided distrohopping into various other distros until I crashed into Manjaro.